-Rehabiliate the natural resource damage along the East Side Trail (caused by illegal, non-winter motorized use).
+Rehabilitate the natural resource damage along the East Side Trail (caused by illegal, non-winter motorized use).

-Construct -a two vehicle parking area, Schroon River fishing and waterway access site, and tent site on HPWF land adjcent to Route 9 approx. 0.5 mi north of the North Hudson Town Beach.
+Construct a two-vehicle parking area, Schroon River fishing and waterway access site, and tent site on HPWF land adjacent to Route 9 approx. 0.5 mi north of the North Hudson Town Beach.

+Phase Three

-Phase Three Maintain all existing facilities.
+Maintain all existing facilities.
 Continuously improve education and outreach programs.

 Inventory conditions of existing facilities throughout the unit.
 Implement action steps where necessary to protect natural resource integrity and desired social conditions.

-Construct 4 vehicle parking area and three tent sites (one accessible) at Deadwater Pond.
-Construct Deadwater Pond fishing and waterway access site after parking area completed.
-Construct the rerouted Lindsay Brook Trail.
+Construct 4 vehicle parking area and three tent sites (one accessible) at Deadwater

+Construct the rerouted Lindsay Brook Trail and Deadwater climbing access route.

 Stabilize soil, through terracing, at the top and base of Deadwater climbing routes.

 Construct the Long Sue Loop Trail and associated primitive tent site.

-Construct a 4 vehicle parking area for the Long Sue Loop Trail.
+Construct a 4-vehicle parking area for the Long Sue Loop Trail.

-Appendix A - Phases of ImplementationPhasing

 If possible and desirable, construct a parking area for up to 4 horse trailers near the eastern end of Johnson Pond Road.

 Construct the Split Rock Mountain Trail and 4 vehicle parking area.

 Construct the Split Rock Loop Trails, if supported by public volunteer engagement.

-Construct a 2 vehicle parking area and fishing and waterway access site at Johnson Pond.
+Construct a 2-vehicle parking area and fishing and waterway access site at Johnson Pond.
 Then construct one tent site at the southern end of Johnson Pond.

+Phase Four

-Phase Four Maintain all existing facilities.
+Maintain all existing facilities.
 Continuously improve education and outreach programs.

 Inventory conditions of existing facilities throughout the unit.
 Implement action steps where necessary to protect natural resource integrity and desired social conditions.

 Construct the Hammond Pond Trail Extension and the Moose Mountain Pond to Hammond Pond Trail.

-If warranted by public use of existing Deadwater Pond accessible facilities, construct Construct a hardened, accessible fishing/wildlife viewing surface at the Deadwater P pond.
+Construct a hardened, accessible fishing/wildlife viewing surface at Deadwater Pond.

 Construct the universally accessible Lincoln Pond Trail.

 Construct the Lincoln Pond Overlook Trail after completion of the Lincoln Pond Trail.

 Construct the Long Sue to Moose Mountain Pond Trail.

 Designate or construct one tent site at Moose Mountain Pond.

 Assess the two trails up Baxter Mountain from the Beede Lane area.
-If possible, construct a two vehicle parking area.
-Consider closing Close one or both of the trails leading to private land (if appropriate) and pessibility of loop trail construction construct loop trail, depending on condition and use level.if site conditions are appropriate.
+If possible, construct a two-vehicle parking area.
+Close one or both of the trails leading to private land (if appropriate) and construct loop trail, if site conditions are appropriate.

-Appendix A - Phasing